Veterans Q&A

 What resources does the College have to assist me in getting a job and gaining experience in my field of interest?

-SUNY Schenectady's Office of Career Services offers a variety of services.
+SUNY Schenectady's Office of Career and Transfer Services offers a variety of services.
 Their professional staff are available to review your resume and give you pointers for successful interviewing.
 They can assist you in finding internships, volunteer placements, as well as on and off-campus employment.
 A listing of these opportunities can be viewed at the College Central Network website.
-The Office is located in Elston Hall, Room 222.
+The Office is located in the Stockade Building, Room 100.
 For further information, phone 518-836-2807 or email cts@sunysccc.edu.

-What other resources does the Office of Career Services offer?
+What other resources does the Office of Career and Transfer Services offer?

 Professionals within this office are available for career assessment and advisement for those students unsure of their career path.
-More information about these services can be obtained by phoning Ms. Dawn Jones, Assistant Director of Career Services, at 518-381-1334 or emailing her at jonesda@sunysccc.edu.
+They can also offer assistance to students who are looking to transfer to a four-year college or university after their time at SUNY Schenectady.
+More information about these services can be obtained by calling Dawn Jones, Director of Career and Transfer Services, at 518-381-1334 or emailing her at jonesda@sunysccc.edu.

 Are there any Veteran-specific programs in the community that support business development?